United orders another 25 Boeing 737 MAX jets to prepare for recovery

 In addition to the new Boeing order, United said it has moved up delivery of 40 previously ordered MAX aircraft to 2022 and 5 to 2023, meaning it will have 94 new aircraft in its fleet over those two years.

-Altogether, it has 188 orders for the Boeing 737 MAX, which was grounded in March 2019 after two deadly crashes.
-Regulators in the United States, Europe and Britain are among those who have approved the jet’s return to flight.
+The deal comes as United continues to push for a third round of government payroll relief for airlines.
+It sent about 9,200 furlough notices to employees last week that will take place in April without an extension of a current support package, a spokeswoman said.

+After voluntary leaves and early retirements over the past year, United said its headcount totaled 74,400 at the end of 2020, down 22% from 2019.

-Its total financial commitments related to buying new aircraft or spare engines or other aircraft improvements totaled about $24.3 billion as of February, 2021, it said in a regulatory filing.
+Its total aircraft financial commitments totaled about $24.3 billion as of February, 2021, it said in a regulatory filing.

-United has 52 Boeing 777-200 aircraft which were grounded last week after an engine failure soon after one of its flights took off from Denver, prompting some potential scheduling headaches for the airline in the months ahead.
+United has 52 Boeing 777-200 wide-body aircraft which were grounded last week after an engine failure, prompting some potential scheduling headaches.

 Reporting by Sanjana Shivdas in Bengaluru and Tracy Rucinski; additional reporting by David Shepardson Editing by Sriraj Kalluvila and Nick Zieminski